claytin/hgll/README.md

 **NOTE!** Right now HGLL does not have a general parser algorithm implemented, so it is not a GLL implementation.
-Details on why can be found in my [master's thesis](https://repositorio.ufpe.br/handle/123456789/35363) on the subject of certifiable, general parsing, in a purely functional setup.
+Details on why can be found in my [master's thesis](elsewhere) on the subject of certifiable, general parsing, in a purely functional setup.

 # Installation